juliekoubova/resume/content/experience/ips-iot.md

   - Webpack
 ---

-Lead a small group of developers in implementing an Azure-based industrial IOT project.
-Designed an ASP.NET Core framework for quick implementation of CRUD REST APIs against various backends (eg. MongoDB, Blob Storage, Table Storage).
+Led a small group of developers implementing an Azure-based industrial IOT project.
+Architected both the .NET back-end and the Angular front-ends.

-Implemented a fully configurable (SharePoint webpart-like) UI composed of widgets visualizing real-time data recieved via SignalR.
+Implemented a fully configurable (SharePoint webpart-like) UI composed of widgets visualizing real-time data received via SignalR.
 Created a common UI component library implementing customer&rsquo;s visual identity using functional CSS approach.

-Lead the development of a JSON filtering and mapping engine inspired by MongoDB query language.
+Oversaw the development of a generic JSON filtering and mapping engine inspired by MongoDB query language.
+Created infrastructure for real-time processing, aggregation, storage and forwarding of the acquired telemetry.